Skip to content

 kubectl create namespace aerospike

 2. Download the Aerospike Kubernetes Operator repository from GitHub to your local machine.
 This repository contains sample configuration files for an Aerospike Database deployment.
-You can edit and modify these files on your local machine before using kubectl to apply the changes to the cluster.
+You can modify these files on your local machine before using kubectl to apply the changes to the cluster.

 Terminal window